 MyBalsamiq – The desktop was by far the best user experience, but its ability to not sync with an online version make this not as usable because customers and team members email different versions of the application.
 Because we work in a distributed environment, this didn’t work for Bytelion.

 Pidoco – Yes, this is the wireframe company that you probably didn’t hear of.
 We didn’t either until we scoured the internet and tested everything we could.
 This tool is our new standard.
-There are 3 simple reasons by we love it:
+There are three simple reasons by we love it:

 - Single Page App (SPA) is super fast and responsive.

 - Extremely flexible Workflow System….
 THIS IS THE BIG ONE….
 If you want to change a workflow, you can configure a workflow in a few minutes and keep different versions of the workflow.
-This is great for rapidly testing different UX interactions.
+This is ideal for rapidly testing different UX interactions.

 Note, we have no association with the Pidoco company at all.
-They did however chose to engineer their product well and didn’t take shortcuts.
+They did, however, chose to engineer their product well and didn’t take shortcuts.
 We respect that and think that they will come out on top of they can build enough market share.

 Selecting Red Routes First

-Now that you know what tool you are going to use after testing them all :- ) , you have to build your wireframes.
+Now that you know what tool you are going to use after testing them all :- ) you have to build your wireframes.
 For an application, you have different use cases for what a user needs to do.
-For example, if you are building a recipe app, you would need a user to do the following:
+For example, if you are creating a recipe app, you would need a user to do the following: